Density Descent for Diversity Optimization: Density Descent Search

 \section{Density Descent Search}

 We present Density Descent Search (DDS), a DO algorithm that efficiently explores the feature space by leveraging continuous density estimates.
 DDS maintains a buffer of features $\gB$ that represents the distribution of features discovered so far.
 Based on this buffer, DDS models a density estimation of the feature distribution, and by querying this density estimate, DDS guides an adaptive optimizer to discover solutions in less-dense areas of feature space.
 As it searches for such solutions, DDS expands the discovered set of features.
-Below, we describe the components of DDS.
+We provide an overview of DDS in \autoref{fig:diagram} and describe the components of DDS below.

 \textbf{Density Estimation.} The core of DDS is its representation of feature space density.
 We propose two variants of DDS that differ in their density representation.
 The first variant, DDS-KDE, represents density with KDE.
 With the KDE, we compute density via \autoref{eq:KDE}, with $\mathcal{X}$ set to the buffer of features $\gB$.